 - Air Handler - Your air handler is responsible for conditioning the air and then pumping it out and into your ductwork.

-- Evaporator Coils - The evaporator coils are used to compress the freon that cycling through your unit and then using that gas to regulate the temperature as needed.
+- Evaporator Coils - The evaporator coils are used to compress the freon that cycles through your unit and then using that gas to regulate the temperature as needed.
 Essentially it’s what makes your air cold.